caden-maxwell/uefi-dev/README.md

 ### `make [run]`:

-Runs the image in QEMU with the required OVMF firmware.
+Builds the BOOTX64.EFI application, creates an image, and runs QEMU with the image and the included OVMF firmware.

 ### `make clean`: